calvin1126/CO2_H2O_zeolite_adsorption/docs/source/index.rst

 CO2-H20-zeolite-adsorption
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+This project is to understand the CO2 adsorption behavior in zeolite under humid conditions.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for further information, including how to :ref:`installation` the project.

 .. note::